Skip to main content

 Q: Is it possible to join the competition as an international graduate student if all other team members are U.S. citizens?

-A: Yes, as long as at least three members of your team are U.S. citizens or permeant residents, you can participate as an international student.
+A: Yes, as long as at least three members of your team are U.S. citizens or permanent residents, you can participate as an international student.

 Q: Where in the country will the homes be built?
-Will we be working with a large or small PHA, tribe or TDHE?
+Will we be working with a large or small PHA, Tribe, and Tribally Designated Entity?

 Q: Can a multidisciplinary team of eligible graduate students be supported by a select multidisciplinary group of undergraduate students?